Rex-Micky/Better_Mace-Minecraft-Datapack/README.md

 4. If you are in the world, run the command `/reload`.
 If you are just starting the world, the datapack will load automatically.
 5. The datapack should now be installed\!
 You can verify it's working with the command `/datapack list`.

-## **🎮 How to Use / Gameplay**

-Explain how players interact with your datapack.

-* **Getting Started:** How does a player begin using the features?
-Is there a custom crafting recipe, a command, or something they need to find in the world?
-* **Core Mechanics:** Explain the main gameplay loop or features in more detail.
-* **Commands (if any):** List any user-facing commands that players might need to use.

 ## **🔧 Uninstallation**

 To uninstall the datapack, simply run the command `/datapack disable "file/your_datapack_name"` and then delete the `.zip` file from your `datapacks` folder.